Black Friday 2021: Your guide to deals and sales from Amazon, Walmart, Best Buy, Target, Kohl's and more

 And that's not all.
 Here are some of our favorite Best Buy early Black Friday deals you can shop right now.

-This 11-inch AMD Lenovo Chromebook with 4GB of memory and 32GB of flash storage, marked down $100 for Black Friday, is a great low-cost solution for light computing tasks such as browsing the internet, typing up documents or chatting on Zoom.
+Keep your eye on this 11-inch AMD Lenovo Chromebook with 4GB of memory and 32GB of flash storage -- it's been marked down by as much as $100 for Black Friday.
+Even at $219, it's a great low-cost solution for light computing tasks, such as browsing the internet, typing up documents or chatting on Zoom.

 Apple AirPods are $50 off right now.
 These water-resistant wireless earbuds come with a wireless charging case.
 Easily share audio from your iPhone, iPad, iPod touch, or Apple TV to your AirPods.
 Plus, they're compatible with Siri.